Value At Risk (VAR) Limitations and Disadvantages

 So many problems… should I still use VAR?

-You have seen several serious limitations of Value At Risk in this article and you might be thinking of never using VAR (again).
+Having read about several serious limitations of Value At Risk and you might be thinking of never using VAR (again).
 However, Value At Risk can be useful, as long as you keep its weaknesses in mind and don’t take VAR for something it isn’t.

 Value At Risk should be one little piece in the risk management process and it must be complemented with other tools, especially those taking care of that 1% worst case area, which VAR virtually ignores.
 As long as you don’t let VAR become a false sense of security, it can be very helpful.